-Nature of concern/disclosure

-Please include where you were when the saw, who else was there, what did the chi child made a disclosure, what •
+140 ature of concern/disc losure Please include where you were w was there, what did the child say disclosure, what you saw, who else aid.
 Was there an injury?
-Yes / No / No Did you see it?
-Yes

-Describe the injury:

-Have you filled in a body plan to show wh ore the injury is and its approx imata
+Yes / No Dic I you see it?
+Yes / No Describe the injury: Have you filled in a body plan to s Yes / No show where the injury is and its approximate size?

-size? ere trie irijury is and its approx imate

-Yes / No

 Was anyone else with you?
-Who?
+Who? ?
 Has this happened before?
-Did you report the previous inc ident?

-Who are you passing this information to?
-Name: Date:
+Did you report t the previous incident?
+Who are you passing this informa ation to?
+Name: Position: Date: Time: Your signature: - Date:

-Position: Γime:

-Your signature:

-Date: